leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/kqueue-the-express-version.md

         );
         stream.write_all(request.as_bytes()).unwrap();

         // make this socket non-blocking.
 Well, not really needed since
         // we're not using it in this example... stream.set_nonblocking(true).unwrap();

         // Then register interest in getting notified for `Read` events on
         // this socket.
 The `Kevent` struct is where we specify what events
         // we want to register interest in and other configurations using
         // flags.
         //
         // `EVFILT_READ` indicates that this is a `Read` interest
         // `EV_ADD` indicates that we're adding a new event to the queue.
         // `EV_ENABLE` means that we want the event returned when triggered
         // `EV_ONESHOT` mans that we want the vent deleted from the queue
-        // on the first occurance.
+        // on the first occurrence.
 If we don't do that we need to `deregister`
         // our interest manually when we're done with the socket (which is fine
         // but for this example it's easier to just delete it first time)
         //